harshil21/twitter-2-telegram/README.md

 # twitter-telegram-bot
 An inline telegram bot which fetches and sends tweets from twitter to any chat.

+## NOTE: This project is now dead since Twitter is [paywalling access](https://twitter.com/TwitterDev/status/1621026986784337922) to its API, I will continue this if I get sponsors to do it.

 Type [@anytweetbot](https://t.me/anytweetbot) in any chat to start searching.

 ### Inline mode usage: